Half Marathon& 5K

 The most convenient (and fun) place to stay during race weekend is our Vacation Races Campground!
 It is located right by our race and expo site in Ashford, WA so you can sleep in and walk to the start line on race morning.

-You can sleep in your car, bring a tent or hammock, or rent a tent from us for an additional fee.
-RVs and trailers are not allowed.
+You can sleep in your car, bring a tent, hammock, RV, or rent a tent from us for an additional fee.
 Whichever you choose, you still have to reserve a spot.

 There is plenty of space for campers but keep in mind, this is primitive camping and will be treated like a large group site.
 You will have neighbors and make new friends.